VesnaPivac/ML_COVID19-Mexico/README.md

     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- Makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── setup.py           <- Makes project pip installable (pip install -e .) so src can be imported ├── mlartifacts        <- Folder that stores the artifacts of each run within the experiment.
+    ├── mlruns             <- Folder that keeps record of each run and experiment ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │